 Duncan acts as a trustee of a number of charitable organisations, including being a member of the Parochial Church Council for St Peter’s, Shipley, is a Trustee of a number of charities, a Director of a social enterprise, and the Chair of Trustees of Bradford Festival Choral Society.

-Aside from raising two children, Duncan recently rediscovered an interest (though not talent) for singing.
-He also enjoys gardening, cooking, wine collecting and films.
-He is a trustee of Bradford Festival Choral Society and a PCC member of St Peter's Church in Shipley.
+Aside from raising two children, Duncan recently rediscovered an interest (though not huge talent) for singing.
+He also enjoys gardening, cooking, wine collecting, and film.